voostindie/markdown-curator/adrs/0003 All processing done in memory.md

 ## Consequences

-The maximum size of the vaults this application can process is limited by the available memory.
-The larger the vault, the more memory that is required.
+The available memory limits the maximum size of the vaults this application can process.
+The larger the vault, the more memory is required.

 Because vaults contain human-written notes only (the human being me, typically), it will take many years before the amount of memory required outgrows the amount of memory available.
 If that happens to me, by then I'll just buy a bigger machine.